153 Workset Mover

 Running the Tool

 This tool has no interface.
-The workflow is:
+The full workflow is:

-- Set the active workset to the destination — use the Active Workset dropdown in the ribbon, or use 154 Set Active View Workset to activate it from a representative element.
+1. Set the active workset to the destination workset — use the Active Workset dropdown in the Revit ribbon, or use 154 Set Active View Workset to activate it by clicking a correctly-assigned element.

-- Run the tool — either find Workset Mover on the Bonus Tools Ribbon or use 115 Search Tools, or press the assigned keyboard shortcut.
+3. Run the tool — find Workset Mover on the Bonus Tools Ribbon, use 115 Search Tools, or press the assigned keyboard shortcut.

 All selected elements are immediately moved to the active workset.
-Verify by checking the Workset parameter in the Properties panel.
+Verify by selecting one of the moved elements and checking the Workset parameter in the Properties panel.

 Combining all three workset tools

-- 154 — click an element to activate its workset
+• 154 — click an element to make its workset the active workset

-- 155 — click an element to isolate its workset in the view
+• 155 — click an element to isolate all elements on its workset in the view

-A typical correction workflow: use 154 to activate the correct destination workset from a known-good element → use 155 to isolate the misassigned elements for easy selection → select them all → use 153 to move them.
+A typical correction workflow: use 154 to activate the correct destination workset from a known-good element → use 155 to isolate the misassigned elements for easy box selection → select them all → press 153 to move.

 Tips and Best Practices

-- Elements are processed one at a time.
-If an element fails (e.g. it's on a borrowed workset), the tool logs the error and continues with the rest.
-Check the Output Dialog after a bulk move if you suspect some elements didn't move.
+• Each element runs in its own transaction.
+If one element fails (e.g. it is on a borrowed workset), the tool rolls back only that element and continues with the rest.
+Check the Output Dialog after a bulk move if you suspect some elements were skipped.

-- Some elements cannot be reassigned.
+• Some elements cannot be reassigned.
 Datum elements such as Levels, Grids, and Scope Boxes have workset restrictions and may not move.
-The tool will log an error for these and continue.
+The tool logs an error for these and continues with the remaining selection.

 Common Use Cases

-Discipline organisation — When setting up a new project or receiving a model that hasn't been properly organised, select all walls/floors/roofs and move to the Architectural workset, then all framing to Structural, and so on.
+Discipline organisation — When setting up a new project or receiving a model that has not been properly organised, select all walls/floors/roofs and move to the Architectural workset, then all framing to Structural, and so on.

 Level-based worksets — Select all elements on a given level using a filter or selection box, set the level workset active, and move in bulk.
-Supports partial model loading strategies.
+This supports partial model loading strategies that rely on workset-level visibility.

 Bulk cleanup after import — Elements from a DWG import or copy/monitor operation often land on the wrong workset.
 Select the imported elements, set the correct workset active, and move them all at once.

-Design option organisation — Move elements to option-specific worksets after modelling, enabling workset-based visibility control of design alternatives.
+Design option organisation — Move elements to option-specific worksets after modelling, enabling workset-based visibility control of design alternatives without using Revit's built-in Design Options feature.

 Troubleshooting

-"File is not Workshared" message Worksharing must be enabled on the project.
+"File is not Workshared" message Worksharing must be enabled on the project before the tool can run.
 If the file should be workshared, check whether it was accidentally opened as a detached copy.
+Enable worksharing via the Collaborate tab → Worksets.

-Nothing happens Confirm that at least one element is selected and that the active workset is set.
-Check the Output Dialog for errors.
-If elements are already on the active workset, no change is made.
+Nothing happens after running Confirm that at least one element is selected before running.
+If elements are already on the active workset, no change is made and nothing is logged.
+Check the Output Dialog for any error messages that may explain why no action was taken.

-Some elements don't move Each element is processed individually — failures are logged but don't stop the rest.
-Check the Output Dialog for specific errors.
-Common causes are elements on borrowed worksets, elements in groups, or datum elements (Levels, Grids) which have workset restrictions.
+Some elements don't move Each element is processed individually — failures are logged but do not stop the rest.
+Open the Output Dialog after a bulk move to review specific errors.
+Common causes are:

-Transaction errors / rollback The active workset is likely not editable — either it is set to Non-Editable or another user has it borrowed.
-Check the Workset table and coordinate with your team.
+Transaction errors / rollback logged for an element The element's current workset or the active workset is not editable — either it is set to Non-Editable in the Worksets dialog or another user has it checked out.
+Check the Workset table (Collaborate tab → Worksets) and coordinate with your team to release the checkout.

-Wrong workset — elements moved to unexpected destination The active workset was not what was expected when the tool ran.
-Use 154 to set the active workset reliably from a known element rather than relying on the dropdown.
-To reverse a bulk move, undo immediately with Ctrl+Z — the tool runs in a transaction per element, so multiple undos may be needed for a large selection.
+Elements moved to the wrong workset The active workset was not what was expected when the tool ran.
+Always confirm the Active Workset dropdown shows the correct destination before pressing the shortcut.
+Use 154 to set the active workset reliably from a known-good element rather than relying on the dropdown alone.
+To reverse a bulk move, undo immediately with Ctrl+Z before making any further changes.